Hit Record — Course Admin

 CapCut

-The most powerful free mobile editor available.
-Built by the same company as TikTok, so it's deeply integrated with trending sounds and formats.
+The most powerful free mobile editor.
+Built by the same company as TikTok, deeply integrated with trending formats.
 Start here for anything beyond basic in-app filming.

-Auto-captions — generates and styles subtitles from your audio
+• Auto-captions that generate and style from your audio

 Free — beginner-friendly